Quantitative estimates: How well does the discrete Fourier transform approximate the Fourier transform on $\mathbb{R}$: Our contributions

+This observation will become relevant when the decay rates $\alpha , \beta$ are known and the difference $|\alpha - \beta |$ is large.
+The choice $p^{-\alpha}\asymp h^\beta$ then leads to a significantly more accurate numerical approximation of the \ft\ using the same number of samples.
+Conversely, a given target level of accuracy can be achieved with significantly fewer samples.
+See Section~\ref{sec:num}. \\ We also note that this choice leads to the asymptotically optimal relation between $h$, $p$, and $n$, see Corollary \ref{cor:poly a and b}. \item[(iv)] In Corollary~\ref{cor:poly a and b explicit} we will determine the constants involved in the balancing $p^{-\alpha}\asymp h^\beta\asymp n^{-\frac{\alpha \beta}{\alpha+\beta}}$, and we will determine the constant $c$ in \eqref{eq:re4} explicitly in terms of $\alpha ,\beta $ and a norm on $f$.
+We emphasize that the ultimate version of the error estimate is a non-asymptotic result that may yield relevant information about the error even for small $n$. \end{enumerate} Our numerical simulations in Section \ref{sec:num} confirm that the bounds in Theorem \ref{tm:intro0} are sharp up to some infinitesimal margin.

-For the approximation procedure to make sense, we need the Fourier transform to be defined pointwise and continuous, so that $f\in L^1(\R )$ is a reasonable minimal assumption.
-One may argue that we also make certain assumptions on $\hat{f}$, which is the very object we want to compute.
-If one does not like the polynomial decay condition of $\hat{f}$ in Theorem~\ref{tm:intro0}, one can replace it by a stronger condition on smoothness of $f$.
-Precisely, if the derivatives $f^{(l)}$ are in $L^1(\R)$ for $l= 0, \dots , b $ with $b\in\N$, then it follows that $|\hat{f}(\xi )| \lesssim (1+|\xi|)^{-b} $.
+\paragraph*{Smoothness instead of Fourier decay} One may argue that we also make certain assumptions on $\hat{f}$, which is the very object we want to compute.
+The polynomial decay condition of $\hat{f}$ in Theorem~\ref{tm:intro0} can be replaced by a stronger condition on smoothness of $f$.